dansui/PET575/README.md

-### Note: You could click 'code for exercise' to see the Python scripts, and click 'open in Colab' on the top of the code for running simulation.
-It is convenient that you could run code, do changes and visulze results with your cell phone without installing any software or downloading it.
+### Note: Click 'code for exercise' to see the Python scripts, and click 'open in Colab' on the top of the code for running simulation.
+It is convenient to run code, do changes and visulze results using mobile devices or web-app without installing any software or downloading it.

 # Chapter: Numerical Approaches